sakamoto-poteko/HumanResourceCompiler/README.md

 - **spdlog** (for logging)
 - **Boost** (for various utilities)

-To install these on Debian/Ubuntu:
+To install these on Debian/Ubuntu (minimum Bullseye required):

 ```bash
 sudo apt-get update